signalfx/signalfx-agent/docs/windows.md

 ## Service Configuration

-The agent can be registered as a windows service by invoking the agent executable with a few command line flags in powershell.
+The agent can be registered as a Windows service by invoking the agent executable with a few command line flags in powershell.

 - Install Service